 It appears that your cart is currently empty

 Everyone knows you leave the king cake knife in the box!
-We've got you covered with our signature tricolored NOLA Boards king cake knife.
+Introducing THE ONE, THE ONLY tricolored NOLA Boards King Cake Knife.
 Handmade with natural wood with the colors of Carnival you will want to show off this knife year round.
 It's also perfect for soft breads like cornbread, brioche, and tortillas.

 Woods: Purple Heart, Sinker Cypress, Maple